lorenanicole/wtdtodayelection2020us/content/article/day_69.md

 ### Just for fun

 I mentioned loving scifi and fantasy earlier.
 The official accompanying podcast for Lovecraft Country is 🔥.
 Y'all should check it out.
-Why
+Why?
+Here's a few reasons why 👇🏾

-1. The podcast hosts are *EPIC* - [Ashley C. Ford](https://twitter.com/iSmashFizzle) and Lovecraft Country writer [Shannon Houston](https://twitter.com/shannonmhouston).
+- The podcast hosts are *EPIC* - [Ashley C. Ford](https://twitter.com/iSmashFizzle) and Lovecraft Country writer [Shannon Houston](https://twitter.com/shannonmhouston).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I got all my work done today, and I remembered I’m beautiful, so that’s a win.</p>&mdash; Ashley C. Ford (@iSmashFizzle) <a href="https://twitter.com/iSmashFizzle/status/1298694338063597569?ref_src=twsrc%5Etfw">August 26, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-2. Learning about the writing room is fascinating.
+- Learning about the writing room is fascinating.
-3. Think horror isn't that interesting?
+- Think horror isn't that interesting?
 Try again!
 "Horror is the last place for hope" as co-host Ashley C. Ford sums up.
 This podcast *will* challenge how you think of scifi, fantasy, and horror.
 It is a much needed critical exploration in how privilege, racism, and white supremacy inform but also can be confronted in the creative spaces of storytelling and entertainment.

 Go listen *now*, available on [Spotify](https://open.spotify.com/episode/2MhCVK96mkodX6qSKduypv) and other [fine places](https://www.hbo.com/lovecraft-country/podcast).